MaciejWolf/ExamForge/.ai/pages/examiner/test-templates-list-page.md

 ## Navigation

 - **Action:** An examiner clicks the "Create New Template" button.
-- **Destination:** The Test Template Management Page opens in a modal/form on the same page (or navigates to a dedicated creation form).
+- **Destination:** The Test Template Editor Page opens to create a new template.
 - **Action:** An examiner clicks on a test template name or "View/Edit" button.
-- **Destination:** The Test Template Management Page opens in a modal/form to view or edit the template configuration.
+- **Destination:** The Test Template Editor Page opens to view or edit the template configuration.
 - **Action:** An examiner clicks the "Edit" button on a template row.
-- **Destination:** The Test Template Management Page opens in a modal/form to edit the template name and question pool selection rules.
+- **Destination:** The Test Template Editor Page opens to edit the template.
 - **Action:** An examiner clicks the "Delete" button on a template row.
 - **Destination:** A confirmation dialog appears; upon confirmation, the template is deleted and the page refreshes.
 - **Action:** An examiner clicks the "Back to Dashboard" button or the "ExamForge" logo in the header.